The editorial and the peer review process is carried out in several steps.

 For the received papers that were accepted in the first and second step, the third step follows.
 In the third step, members of the Editorial Board suggest potential reviewers and submit the paper to the peer review process.
 Members of the Editorial Board are primarily involved in this step and, if necessary, members of the International Advisory Committee may also be involved.
 When suggesting potential reviewers, members of the Editorial Board and members of the International Advisory Committee consider the scientific field or branch of engagement of the potential reviewer, his / her previous scientific research and publications, as well as his / her scientific or scientific-teaching title (same or higher than the author’s) and knowledge of the language in which the paper is referred for review.

 Papers undergo at least two and at most five independent reviews that evaluate the acceptability of the paper for publication.
+In case there is a discrepancy in the categorisation of the paper or in the case of contradictory reviews, the paper will be sent to a third, fourth or fifth reviewer.
 The Editorial Board provides a standard review process – the so-called double-blind peer review where neither the author knows the identity of the reviewer nor the reviewer that of the author.
+Review information does not get published on the website not even after the publication of the journal.

 Before accepting a review assignment, the reviewer should consider whether the paper is within his / her area of expertise and check if there is a potential conflict of interest during the peer review process.
 By accepting the review assignment, the reviewer acknowledges that there is no conflict of interest regarding submitted manuscripts, such as competitive, collaborative, personal or other relationships with any of the parties.
 The paper and a review form are sent to the potential reviewers.
 If a selected reviewer is unable to evaluate the paper, members of the Editorial Board suggest another reviewer.
 In the process of the evaluation of a paper, Croatian, as well as foreign reviewers, participate.
 Scientists and professors employed by the Faculty of Humanities and Social Sciences in Split are not reviewers of papers submitted for Journal of Faculty of Humanities and Social Sciences in Split.
 However, comments, opinions and requests for corrections from the Editorial Board and / or International Advisory Committee highlighted in the preliminary assessment process may also be a part of the review.
 Members of the International Advisory Committee of Journal of Faculty of Humanities and Social Sciences in Split may be suggested as reviewers of submitted papers and participate in the review process.